logicality-io/libs/libs/github/readme.md

       shell: pwsh
 ```

+A more complex example can seen in this repository's [WorkflowGen](../../.github/WorkflowGen/Program.cs).

 ## Using

 1. Create a new console project `WorkflowGen` (or what ever you want call it).
 I